 The most exotic and interesting of all werewolves must be the female werewolf.
 While the she-wolf is rare in any period’s literature, she does appear in the Victorian period quite a few times.
 Her appearance in literature is much rarer than in the oral history of lycanthropy which is full of women changing into wolves at night.
 When she does appear the she-wolf is often a sexual beast.
+The she-wolf is often depicted as more human-like and feminine in nature than the male wolf, to the point that it seems as if what is being described is a human wagging a butt-plug tail.
+Some have thought that these sexual beasts will partake in alternative sexual practices to lure their prey into their trap.
+Perhaps they might partake in ageplay and act younger so they can toy with who they look to feast upon.
+They might have tried her dad’s patience in the sexual context to lull him into a false sense of security.
 She uses her dual nature and female charms to ensnare her prey.
 She is also a vehicle for at least one author to explore feminism and male sexual obsession something that would have been frowned on if it had been written about outside of the peculiar confines of Gothic horror.

 A Rare Breed?
 The Female Werewolf